-The David & Lucille Packard Foundation – Packard Fellowships for Science and Engineering
+The David and Lucille Packard Foundation – 2021 Packard Fellowships for Science and Engineering

 The Fellowship Program provides support for highly creative researchers early in their careers; faculty members who are well established and well-funded are less likely to receive the award.
 Packard Fellows are inquisitive, passionate scientists and engineers who take a creative approach to their research, dare to think big, and follow new ideas wherever they lead.

 The Foundation emphasizes support for innovative individual research that involves the Fellows, their students, and junior colleagues, rather than extensions or components of large-scale, ongoing research programs